 Protect your messages from being intercepted by adversaries.
 You should not trust Signal, WhatsApp or other messaging software or applications with classified data.

-Only share official information on official devices
+on official devices

 Only official devices have the right security protections in place to protect official information.